 Future Outlook: Multiple Organized Retail Models Will Scale and Sustain

-Consumer preferences are extremely varied in the India retail market and can largely be bucketed into 3 segments:
+Consumer preferences are extremely varied in the Indian retail market and can largely be bucketed into 3 segments:

-- Assortment: Provision of latest & unique variants, variety across colours, tastes, size, and features, and availability of well-known brands
+- Assortment: Provision of the latest & unique variants, variety across colours, tastes, sizes, and features, and availability of well-known brands

 - Value: Provision of affordable products enabling faster access to products